aless3/coraza-simple/README.md

 # IMPORTANT NOTICE
-I still have to set up automatic builds, so the examples pulling from ghcr.io still don't work, if you build the image yourself it works.
+This is just a small project I use now, I honestly do not have enough knowledge to say this is secure as a "native" implementation, if you have any tips file an issue.
+If you would like to take over this project let me know, I only built this because I need it, but I hate the GO language and would really like to not touch it again.

 # coraza-simple